-10. Commerce Business
+9. Commerce Business

-The Company is a distributor of products and services through home shopping and online service.
-In 2018, a new business, TV Home Shopping, was launched on MONO29 under the name 29Shopping.
-With many types of quality products from Thailand and overseas, customers can easily place orders through call center 02 - 100 - 7066, website 29shopping.com, and social network.
+The Company is a distributor of products and services through home shopping and online service on MONO29 Channel under the name 29Shopping.
+With all types of quality products from Thailand and overseas, customers can easily place orders through call center 02 - 100 - 7066, website 29shopping.com, and social network.
 The service also includes free delivery nationwide.

 Travel service, room reservation, tourist activity, and complete online hotel and flight booking are still available for Thai and foreign customers who wish to travel in Thailand, ASEAN countries, or other countries around the world.
 Trendy tourist attractions are also updated.
-These services are available on websites Hotelsthailand.com and Hotelthailand.com.
+These services are available on websites Hotelsthailand. com and Hotelthailand.com.
 With more than 600,000 followers, Facebook.com/HotelsThailand is another channel to present contents and talk about travelling.
 Furthermore, basketball and concert tickets are also available to support the business operation of subsidiaries.